HelpSeeker/CoubDownloader/README.md

 A basic GUI, powered by [Gooey](https://github.com/chriskiehl/Gooey), is provided via `coub-gui.py`.

+Please note that this is only a quickly thrown together frontend for convenience.
+The main focus of this project is the CLI tool.

 ![Settings window on Windows](/images/coub-gui_input_Windows.png) ![Progress window on Linux](/images/coub-gui_execution_Linux.png)

 It provides the same functionality as the main CLI tool, with a few notable exceptions: